Ever since we traded phones with buttons for tiny touchscreen computers 10 years ago, we've complained about smartphone battery life.

 Going from a phone with average battery life to this is a revelation.

-However, if a phone on which you can truly rely on is the main concern, jump right in.
+However, if a phone on which you can rely is the main concern, jump right in.

 Read our in-depth BlackBerry Motion review

-A phone that costs this much had better be special in every respect.
-And thankfully, it is.
+The phone that costs this much had better be special in every respect.
+And, thankfully, it is.

-Its battery is far better than the iPhone 8 Plus's, as well as many Android phones, according to our battery test.
-It lost just 11% charge after playing a 90 minute video with the screen brightness maxed.
+Its battery is far better than the iPhone 8 Plus's, and almost every Android, according to our battery test.
+It lost just 10% charge after playing a 90 minute video with the screen brightness maxed.

 Read our in-depth iPhone X review

-You might expect the top-end Galaxy Note 8 to last longer than the Samsung Galaxy S8.
+You might expect the top-end Galaxy Note 8 to last longer than the Samsung Galaxy S8 Plus.
 But it doesn't.

-This more conventional phone actually has a great battery with a slightly smaller screen.
-It's a 3,000mAh unit, slightly smaller than that of our old favorite the Galaxy S7 Edge.
-You can expect it to last a solid day without thinking too much about when your phone will switch off.
+You can expect it to last a solid day-and-a-half without thinking too much about when your phone will switch off.

 It lost 11% in our 90 minute video benchmark test.
 Battery recharging from flat also takes just 1 hour 11 minutes, using Samsung's Adaptive Fast Charger.